PathPlanning/Continuous-CBS/README.md

 # Continuous-CBS
 Continuous CBS - a modification of conflict based search algorithm, that allows to perform actions of any arbitrary duration.

 This branch is a version of Continiuous CBS that uses regular graphs instead of grids for environment description.
 It requires another format of input files.
 Instead of grid, input map-file contains a description of graph in GraphML notation.
-The task file should contaion the ID's of nodes which correspond to the start and goal locations of the agents.
-More inforamtion about GraphML you can find at http://graphml.graphdrawing.org/
+The task file should contain the IDs of nodes which correspond to the start and goal locations of the agents.
+More information about GraphML you can find at http://graphml.graphdrawing.org/

 ## Getting Started